robenkleene/Bookmarklets/README.md

 Same as above but makes a Markdown Link to the current web page.
 (And ignores the selected text.)

+### Copy Source

+Opens Pastebot with the current web pages source, which copies it to the clipboard.
+I.e., this is a shortcut to copy the source of the current web page to the clipboard.

 Requires [Pastebot](http://tapbots.com/software/pastebot/), iOS only.

 ## Simplenote